ebikatsudon/VTubeStudio/Recording-Streaming-with-OBS.md

 In OBS, you should now see a webcam called **"VTubeStudioCam"**.
 Add it to your scene with the following settings (except the resolution):

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/obs_virtual_webcam_settings.png]]

+## Common issues with OBS

+### The Virtual Webcam doesn't show up or shows up in green

+Make sure you